 I’ve been working on two healthy summertime recipes for you: this Slimmed-Down Pesto – otherwise known around here as Vegan Pesto (I’m fairly certain it answers to both names) and Oil-Free Pesto (which I will post in a few weeks).

-If you want to make it even lower in fat, you can replace 2 tablespoons of the oil with 2 tablespoons broth.
+If you want to make it even lower in fat, you can replace 2 tablespoons of the oil with 2 tablespoons vegetable broth.

 Watch this video and see how easy it is to make pesto.